aishwaryamishra/robustest2.0_documentation/source/manualtesting.rst

   **6. Device screen rotation**

-   You can test the device in Landscape and Portrait modes by rotating the device screen using these buttons
+   You can test the device in Landscape and Portrait modes by rotating the device screen using these buttons.

   **b.
 Vertical menu**